Elsa Neumann

+Biography

 Early life and education

 Elsa was the daughter of Maximilian and Anna née Meyer, an older brother was the ornithologist Oscar Neumann while a sister Alice was a sculptor.
 As a woman, Elsa Neumann was generally denied access to higher education.
 In 1890 she graduated with a Lehrerinnenprüfung (teachers' diploma), a degree that did not require higher education at that time and was considered less than a Realgymnasium education.
 Thus she took private lessons with various professors in order to acquire the advanced knowledge and skills necessary for university-level studies.
 From 1894 she studied physics, mathematics, chemistry, and philosophy for nine semesters at the Universities of Berlin and Göttingen.
 Since women in Prussia were prohibited from pursuing regular university studies at that time, Neumann had to obtain permission from each professor to attend their lectures.
 The physics professors Emil Warburg and Max Planck were among her most influential supporters.
 In 1898 she received special approval from the Ministry of Education to obtain a doctorate degree.
 She graduated that the same year cum laude; the graduation ceremony was held on 18 February 1899.
 Her work Über die Polarisationskapazität umkehrbarer Elektroden ("On the polarization capacity of reversible electrodes") was published in the prestigious journal Annalen der Physik in 1899.

-Work and legacy

-Due to poor job prospects in academic institutions for women with PhD degrees, Neumann became a private scholar and conducted her research at the chemical laboratory of Arthur Rosenheim (1865-1942) and Richard Joseph Meyer (1865-1939) in Berlin.
-She died on 23 July 1902 from an accident while conducting experiments in the laboratory.
+Later work and death

 Elsa Neumann was aware of her unique and privileged position and advocated for women's right to higher education in Prussia.
 Although (or maybe because) she came from a wealthy family, she recognized that women needed financial support for their education.
 She was the founder, the first chairwoman, and later an honorary member of the Verein zur Gewährung zinsfreier Darlehen an studierende Frauen ("Association for granting interest-free loans to women students"), which was founded on 26 April 1900.

+Due to poor job prospects in academic institutions for women with PhD degrees, Neumann became a private scholar and conducted her research at the chemical laboratory of Arthur Rosenheim (1865-1942) and Richard Joseph Meyer (1865-1939) in Berlin.

+She died on 23 July 1902 from an accident while conducting experiments in the laboratory.